 How to Get Rid of Glasses Glare in Lightroom

 As a photography post production company, we provide fast and personalized editing for professional wedding photographers.
 We understand that every shoot brings different scenarios and conditions that may affect your wedding images.
-And even if you are outsourcing photo editing (to save time and streamline your workflow), it can be valuable to understand how certain aspects of the editing process work, such as how to retouch skin tones or how to remove glasses glare.
+And even if you are outsourcing photo editing (to save time and streamline your workflow), it can be valuable to understand how certain aspects of the editing process work, such as the best ways to use retouching tools to adjust skin tones or how to remove glasses glare.
 Below, we cover how to get rid of glasses glare in Lightroom, touching on the 2 most effective methods.

 1. Use the Spot Removal Tool

 For some wedding photographers, Photoshop has been seen as the end-all-be-all for operations like handling glare.
-For those that want to learn more about how to get rid of glasses glare in Lightroom, though, becoming familiar with the Spot Removal Tool is a must.
+For those that want to learn more about how to get rid of glasses glare in Lightroom, though, it can be valuable to become familiar with the Spot Removal Tool in Lightroom.

 This feature enables you to remove unwanted aspects of a photo in a few simple steps but takes a considerable investment of time to get right.
 Adobe’s general tutorial uses removing a human subject from an example, and details how to select a sample area to borrow from to conceal the unwanted part of the photograph.

 When trying to do away with glasses glare, the process functions similarly but is much more delicate.
 This is because while removing glasses glare you are, generally speaking, working within a smaller area and have much less room for error.